winiar93/gold_database/README.md

 * Pandas
 * Optparser

-Run main in cmd or terminal with proper flaf
+Run main_run.py in cmd or terminal with proper flag
+# How to install

+pip install git+"THIS_REPO_URL"

+# Check for proper requrements in your environment
+# Install them
+pip install -r requirements.txt

 ## Flags:
 * "-r", "--read" - read gold price from web